szaumoor/ZSTweaks/README.md

 This component improves Wave +4 by making it always deal 3 points of cold damage per hit.
 Giants take 9 cold damage instead, since it was made to fight fire giants.
 This may make it a fine choice for a weapon for a big portion of ToB.

+**Component 1550** Make Drizzt's weapon slightly more worth stealing in BG2

+By the time you get this weapon in BG2, it's generally underwhelming and you have better weapons already.
+This improves his weapon in a few ways, trying to not to stray too much from the lore:

+- Both: act as a +5 weapon for the purposes of what they can hit and in terms of THAC0
+- Icingdeath: it's a "frost" weapon, and as such, it also inflicts 1d3 cold damage per hit, +5 against creatures immune to fire (fire elementals, fire salamanders, fire giants...).
+It's also considered a silver weapon.
+- Twinkle: it has a defensive theme, therefore: added +2 bonus against slashing, piercing and missile, +1 Save vs. Spell, +8% physical damage resistance

+**Component 1560:** Make Belt of Skillful Blade also increase piercing damage by 10%

+This makes the belt include piercing damage, such that it affect things like daggers, short swords and wakizashis.

+**Component 1570:** Make Eyes of the Beholder's skills mirror the power of the spells they're based on

+This improves the component slightly such that the Domination power is as powerful as the Domination spell, i.e. -2 penalty to Save vs. Spell, and the Paralyze spell is as powerful as Hold Person, i.e. -1 penalty to Save vs. Spell.

+**Component 1580:** Make Hawksight improve your senses, reflexes, and accuracy more keenly **(NOT IMPLEMENTED YET)** **Component 1590:** Make Blackmist more powerfully blinding **(NOT IMPLEMENTED YET)**

+**Component 1600:** Make CHARNAME's Tankard heal as much as a Potion of Extra Healing (Neera's quest)

+This makes this item significantly more valuable.

+**Component 1610:** Make Robe of Invocation also improve all elemental damage by 5% and add a +2 bonus against Invocation

+This makes this robe improve Invocation wizards in more ways, similarly to my tweaks to elemental robes, but with milder damage bonuses, since it's a more universal bonus:

+- 5% elemental damage bonus
+- +2 save vs. Invocation

+**Component 1620:** Make Vicross' Thayan Circlet apply Improved Shield of Chaos instead of just Shield of Chaos

+This makes the circlet a bit more valuable by making it more effective in controlling Wild Surges.
+It's a little underwhelming to just have the same bonus as the robe of Hayes.

+**Component 1630:** Make The Jade's Fang slightly more powerful and improve the lifesteal effect **(NOT IMPLEMENTED YET)**

 ---

 [Back to Spell tweaks](#spell-tweaks) <br>